andrevelkov/WeatherApp/README.md

 A Flutter project.

-For a Flutter Intro Course i createad a weather app with the free 5-day, 3-hours weather forecast from 'https://openweathermap.org/'.
+For a Flutter Course i createad a weather app with the free 5-day, 3-hours weather forecast from 'https://openweathermap.org/'.

-Fetches weather from device location, possible to also search and view other location.
+Fetches weather from device location, possible to also search and view other locations weather.

 ## To Run